Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Classical and Quantum Canonical Transformations

-{\bf Quantum Hamilton-Jacobi transformation:} To carry out a similar implementation to quantum mechanics, we need to promote the action to be the "quantum" action.
+To carry out a similar implementation to quantum mechanics, we need to promote the action to be the "quantum" action.
 Assume that there exists a quantum generating function $S_Q(q,\mathbf{P};\hbar)$ that results in the canonical transformation

 For systems with time-independent Hamiltonian, we may again take the generating function to be the quantum action with separated variables

 However, this time the trajectories satisfy the quantum version of the Hamilton-Jacobi equation which is a partial differential (Riccati) equation